The Subtle Body is one of the Ten Bodies recognized in Kundalini Yoga. It is the body that attracts opportunities and brings good fortune.

 Continue moving rhythmically with the chant.
 Use the navel point and diaphragm to powerfully exhale as you bring your arms down.
 Keep the inhalation and exhalation of equal force and power.

-The movement of this kriya is best done to the rhythm of the Tantric Har track by Simran Kaur Khalsa.
+The movement of this kriya is best done to the rhythm of the Tantric Har recording by Simran Kaur Khalsa.

 Start with 11 minutes.
 When you can do 11 minutes correctly without spacing out, you can extend your practice to 22 minutes.
 After much practice, the maximum time for this meditation is 33 minutes.